 The profusion of sharks patrolling along the drop-offs particularly impressed and amazed me.
 It reminded me Sipadan, another marine sanctuary located in Malaysia, near Borneo.

 I attack directly by a little video, which I edited from the footage I shot there.
-It is a digest of only 1'30, but it gives a good idea the underwater atmosphere in Tubbataha:
+It is a digest of only 1'30, but it gives a good idea the underwater atmosphere in Tubbataha & #160 ;:

 At first, we do not come back to see sharks everywhere.
-Then, after a few dives we do it, and we end up finding it totally normal ...
-The presence of many of these sharks is really comforting, it shows very conspicuously that the conservation efforts of the park, funded for more half by diving tourism, have a real impact.
+Then, after a few dives we get used to it, and we end up finding it totally normal & #8230; The sheer number of these sharks is really comforting, it shows in a very visible way that the conservation efforts of the park, financed for more than half by diving tourism, have a real impact.

 The protected area encompasses two vast atolls and a high coral bottom called Jessie Beazley.
-According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of Bird species ...
-The North Atoll is also a nesting place for birds and sea turtles.
+According to the official website, scientists have identified more than 360 species of coral (it is almost half of the world's known species), more than 600 fish, 11 sharks, 13 cetaceans and a hundred of bird species & #8230; The North Atoll is also a nesting place for birds and sea turtles.